-Suzuki-rōshi: May I ask you the-why you are going to the wilderness?
+Suzuki-rōshi: May I ask you the-why you are going to the

+wilderness?
 Why or-

-Student N: Why I'm going to that [2-4 words] going to the wilderness is [6-8 words].
+Student N: Why I'm going to that ... going to the wilderness is...

-Suzuki-rōshi: Easy to-to be yourself, or something like that?
+Suzuki-rōshi: Easy to be yourself, or something like that?

 Student N: Yeah, I think so.
-Probably to [2-4 words.]
+Probably to...

 Suzuki-rōshi: Yeah.
 Yeah.
 [Laughs.]
-I think if you are going, there must be some purpose, you know, because you-to solve a kōan or to think about some particular teaching, you know, that you [are] bothered by people or something, or to change your old, you know, same way or habit, or to stop smoking [laughs, laughter], to, you know, to experience hunger or something, you know-you must have some purpose, I think, you know.
-So if you are going, it's better to be concentrated on some-some point, you know.
+I think if you are going, there must be some purpose-to solve a kōan or to think about some particular teaching, that you are bothered by people or something, or to change your old, same way or habit, or to stop smoking [laughs, laughter], to experience hunger or something-you must have some purpose, I think.
+So if you are going, it's better to be concentrated on some point.
 Having some purpose of practice, you should be concentrated-your practice should be concentrated on it.
-So-if so, you have not much disturbance, so you can confront with the problem, I think.
-So each time you go, you will achieve something, you know.
+If so, you have not much disturbance, so you can confront with the problem, I think.
+So each time you go, you will achieve something.